ninja-build/ninja/HACKING.md

 * Install Visual Studio (Express is fine), [Python for Windows][], and (if making changes) googletest (see above instructions)
-* In a Visual Studio command prompt: `python configure.py --bootstrap`
+* In a Visual Studio command prompt: `python2 configure.py --bootstrap`

 [Python for Windows]: http://www.python.org/getit/windows/

 ### Via mingw on Windows (not well supported)

-* Install mingw, msys, and python
+* Install mingw, msys, and python2
-* In the mingw shell, put Python in your path, and `python configure.py --bootstrap`
+* In the mingw shell, put Python in your path, and `python2 configure.py --bootstrap`
-* To reconfigure, run `python configure.py`
+* To reconfigure, run `python2 configure.py`
 * Remember to strip the resulting executable if size matters to you

 ### Via mingw on Linux (not well supported)